neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/token-classification/token-classification-cli.md

 ### Using Local CSV/JSON Files

-Let's walk through how to pass a CSV/JSON dataset to the CLI.
+Let's walk through how to pass a JSON dataset to the CLI.

-#### Save Dataset as a CSV File
+#### Save Dataset as a JSON File

-For this example, we use Hugging Face `datasets` to create a JSON file for WNUT_17 that can be passed to SparseML's CLI but you can use any framework you want.
+We use Hugging Face `datasets` to create a JSON file for WNUT_17 that can be passed to SparseML's CLI.

 For the Token Classification CLI, the label column must contain actual tags (i.e. not indexes).
 As such, we need to map the NER ids to tags before saving to JSON.

-Run the following to create the CSV files:
+Run the following to create the JSON files:

 ```python
 from datasets import load_dataset